 JF1506: How To Break Into The Apartment Syndication Industry Part 1 of 2 | Syndication School with Theo Hicks

-Theo is back with another two part episode.
-Today he’s telling us about how we can break into the apartment syndication business.
-We’ve already heard about the experience we need or our team needs, now we’ll hear the next steps.
-If you enjoyed today’s episode remember to subscribe in iTunes and leave us a review!
+Theo is back with another two-part episode.
+Today, he’s telling us about how to break into the real estate industry.
+We’ve already heard about the real estate background and investor education we need or our team needs, now we’ll hear the next steps.
+If you enjoyed today’s episode, please consider subscribing on iTunes and leave us a review.

 Best Ever Tweet: